unoplatform/workshops/tube-player/modules/03-Connect-UI-with-mock-data/README.md

     }
     ```

-1. Add another class named *YoutubeServiceMock.cs* to the *Business* folder and replace its content with the following:
+1. Add another class named *YoutubeServiceMock.cs* to the *Services* folder and replace its content with the following:

     <details>
         <summary><i>YoutubeServiceMock.cs</i> code contents (collapsed for brevity)</summary>